 I’ve been in this situation a few times.
 The potential client seems to think you’re a mind-reader who can see exactly how their business works, what they need doing and how you can help them.

-- Get the potential client to write down every task they do over the next few days.
+- Ask them to write down every task they do over the next few days.

 They don’t need to colour-code everything of course – they can just mark or highlight the different things.
 I’m just a big fan of lists and traffic-lighting stuff!